 Expansionary Monetary Policy

 Since people make most big purchases (homes, cars, washing machines) on finance, a lower interest rate would encourage spending/consumption.
-For example

 A lower interest rate could also make savings look less attractive.
 This will encourage consumer consumption.